forward/capistrano-ec2-selfdeploy-tag/readme.md

     require 'capistrano/ec2/selfdeploy/tag'

-Now when you run a standard cap deploy, upon success you will see output similar to this:
+Now when you run a standard 'cap deploy', upon success you will see the following line in your output:

     Recreating Git selfdeploy tag 'inproduction'...

+When autoscaling a new EC2 instance and performing a self deploy, make sure you call 'cap ec2_instance deploy'.
+You will then see the following output instead:

+    This is a self deployment task - not recreating selfdeploy tag...

+The 'ec2_instance deploy' prevents the selfdeploy_tag from being updated, and ensures the deployment branch is set to the selfdeploy_tag.

 Overriding Defaults
 ====================================================